-Pathways internships are time-limited, paid positions within the federal government for current students.85 They may result in the conversion to competitive service positions for interns upon graduating, depending on the needs of employing agencies.
+Pathways internships are time-limited, paid positions within the federal government for current students.84 They may result in the conversion to competitive service positions for interns upon graduating, depending on the needs of employing agencies.
 Because Pathways internships are paid, they are a part of the competitive service and competitive service hiring regulations-such as public notice and veteran's preference-apply.
-This is true even for law student interns because the excepted service regulations do not explicitly exempt law students from the competitive service.86
+This is true even for law student interns because the excepted service regulations do not explicitly exempt law students from the competitive service.85

-Volunteer internships are time-limited, unpaid positions within the federal government for current students.87 These positions are not permitted to be converted to competitive positions upon completion of the internship.
-Because volunteer internships are unpaid, agencies need not adhere to competitive service hiring practices (though there may be other requirements to be followed, including those in 5 U.S.C. § 3111).
+Volunteer internships are time-limited, unpaid positions within the federal government for current students.86 These positions are not permitted to be converted to competitive positions upon completion of the internship.
+Because volunteer internships are unpaid, agencies need not adhere to competitive service hiring practices (though there may be other requirements to be followed, including those in 5 U.S.C. § 3111, which provides the requirements for agency acceptance of volunteer service).